Top 10 Undersized NHL Players

 He spent his first professional season in the AHL.
 During his second season, the Pittsburgh Penguins fired their head coach Mike Johnston.
 Wilkes-Barre Penguins’ head coach Mike Sullivan was promoted to the NHL.
 With Sullivan coaching the NHL Penguins, Sheary was recalled in December.

 Often playing on Captain Sidney Crosby’s wing, Sheary has become an important part of the Penguins’ top line.
-Although many assume that Sheary’s success is solely because of Crosby, his key contributions, including his playmaking and vision, have made him an integral part of the Penguins.
+Although many assume that Sheary’s success is solely because of Crosby, his key contributions, including his playmaking and vision, have made him an integral part of the Penguins back-to-back Stanley Cups.

 In his first NHL season, he helped the Penguins win the 2016 Stanley Cup.
 He contributed 10 points (four goals, six assists) in the Penguins 23 playoff games last year.
-The 24 year-old has earned 63 points (30 goals, 33 assists), so far in his 105 game career.
-Due to injury, his last season was shortened to 61 games.
-Nonetheless, he earned 53 points (23 goals, 30 assists).
+The next season, he had seven points (two goals, five assists) to help the Penguins win the 2017 Stanley Cup.
+The 25-year-old has earned 93 points (48 goals, 45 assists), so far in his 184 game career.

 Mats Zuccarello, New York Rangers